 1. Wipe the GPT on the card using gdisk.
-Use the z command to zap everything.
+Use the z command from the expert menu (opened with 'x', closed with 'm') to zap everything.
 For rest of these instructions, we assume the SDCard path is /dev/sdc (replace this with the path to your SDCard).